TheShadowblast123/VimbreWriter/README.md

 VimbreWriter is an extension for Libreoffice and OpenOffice that brings some of your favorite key bindings from vi/vim to your favorite office suite, with a heavy focus on librewriter.

-Most of the rest of this readme is just going to be the original readme until I actually know what I'm doing.
-The project is now in a working state with the most up to date version of libre office

 ### Installation/Usage

 The easiest way to install is to download the